koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

   }
 ```

-Let's run test.
 The test is still failed.
-Because we have to create a `rootPath` as a directory.
+Because we have to create a `rootPath` directory before creating a file.

 ```ts
   if (!existsSync(rootPath)) {